ferrocene/ferrocene/ferrocene/doc/core-certification/src/norm-mapping.rst

 4a
 ""

-Certified Libcore used Ferrocene, the fully qualified Rust compiler according to IEC-61508.
+The certified core library uses Ferrocene, the fully qualified Rust compiler according to IEC-61508.

 Table A.4
 ~~~~~~~~~